-For our accommodations we stayed at the Snow Summit Mountain Resort located at the base of Snow Summit Mountain.
+For our accommodations, we stayed at the Snow Summit Mountain Resort located at the base of Snow Summit Mountain.
 You can walk to the slopes from there.
-Our clean and comfortable condo offered two levels with three bedrooms two full baths, a full kitchen, living room and outside balcony.
+Our clean and comfortable condo offered two levels with three bedrooms two full baths, a full kitchen, a living room and an outside balcony.

 Our first day we mistakenly locked our key in the condo.
 It was an easy walk to the manager’s office who graciously supplied us with another key.
 What could have been a big hassle became only a slight annoyance due to their helpful on-site management.

 Big Bear Lake reminds me of the fabled Shangri-La.
 You have to search for Big Bear by driving up through mountain passes.
 After finding Big Bear, wonders and adventures await.
 Our trip to Big Bear was full and exciting but with so much left undone.